jhhcons/GoT-Analysis/README.md

 * Winter did **not** help the Starks win any wars
 * Males had an unproportional tendency of dying, compared to the general gender distribution in the universe
 * Most character die very few chapters after their introduction.

+The following files are present in this project:
+* GoT Analysis.ipynb - The Jupiter Notebook containing the analysis
+* README.md - This Readme
+* battles.csv - Battle data
+* character-deaths.csv - Character death specific information
+* character-predictions.csv - Base information about the differnet characters in the Universe, along with a prediction of likelyhood of death.